Biden takes hits from Democrats on multiple fronts

 Israel

-Biden’s biggest political surprise this year was the war that broke out between Israel and Hamas, in which he has been met with blowback from the left flank and from young voters over his administration’s approach, which initially was to unequivocally support Israel.
+Biden’s biggest political surprise this year was the war that broke out between Israel and Hamas, and he has been met with blowback from the left flank and from young voters over his administration’s approach, which initially was to unequivocally support Israel.

 The White House since then has made concerted efforts to amplify its concerns about the civilian death toll in Gaza and on actively working with regional leaders on delivering humanitarian aid to the enclave.
 But that’s done little to quell the bitter criticisms over Israel’s wartime tactics and the president’s pro-Israel stance.